 There is no more room in this room.
 These words cover the floor.
 From now you will stand to hear me.
 The walls make trouble because lamp light is too small to see by.
 I am holding light in one hand and carving letters with the other.
 My arms ache but I have need to tell you this.
-I could not tell it to any one but you.
+I can not tell it to any one but you.
 I am near the door and at the closing now.
 What will I do with my nights when the telling stops?
+Dreaming will not come again.
 Sudden I am remembering.
 You won't read my telling.
+You read the world but not the letters of talk.
 You don't know how to.
 Maybe one day you will learn.
-If so, come to this farm again, open the gate you made, enter this big, awful empty house, climb the stairs and come inside this talking room in daylight.
+If so, come to this farm again, part the snakes in the gate you made, enter this big, awing house, climb the stairs and come inside this talking room in daylight.
 If you never read this no one will.
 These careful words, closed up and wide open will talk to themselves.
 Round and round, side to side, bottom to top, top to bottom all across the room.
 Or.
 Or perhaps no. Perhaps these words need the air that is out in the world.
 Need to fly up then fall, fall like ash over acres of primrose and mallow.
-Over a turquoise lake, beyond the eternal hemlocks, through clouds cut by rainbow to lodge finally in the heart of the land.
+Over a turquoise lake, beyond the eternal hemlocks, through clouds cut by rainbow and flavor the soil of the earth.
 Lina will help.
-She finds horror in this house and I know she loves fire.
-I will keep one sadness.
-That all this time I can not know what my Madre is telling me.
+She finds horror in this house and much as she needs to be Mistress' need I know she loves fire more.